Work-related road safety

 - are they properly maintained?

 - are they both suitable and properly equipped, if used for carrying loads?

-- do they have front and rear lighting and reflectors to the appropriate British Standard, if used after dark?
+- do they have front and rear lighting; pedal reflectors; and a rear reflector to BS 6102/2 (or ECE1 or 1A) if used after dark?

 - is appropriate safety equipment available and used (e.g. cycle helmets, bells, high visibility clothing, weatherproof clothing)?

 - are there alternative transport arrangements for bad weather conditions, especially in poor visibility or when roads are icy?

 Where cyclists are riding on University business, i.e. with the express or tacit agreement of the department, then the University’s public liability insurances will operate .
 Cyclists will be indemnified against any third party claim for damages where legal liability can be established.

 Licence holders are legally bound to inform the Drivers’ Medical Group of the Driver and Vehicle Licensing Agency (DVLA) of any medical condition or disability that may affect their ability to drive.
 They must also inform them of any new medical condition or disability or if existing ones have become worse since their licence was issued.
 They must then comply with any DVLA requirements imposed after reporting their condition.
 All those who drive for a University purpose must also inform their administrator of such special DVLA requirements in order that workplace adjustment can be considered.

 The conditions that the DVLA must be informed about and the medical standards which apply vary according to whether the driver’s licence is: